mricon/korgalore/docs/usage.rst

 1. Check for new epochs (git repositories)
 2. Pull latest commits from the highest epoch
 3. Extract email messages from commits
-4. Import messages into configured targets (Gmail with labels, maildir, etc.)
+4. Import messages into configured targets (Gmail with labels, JMAP folders, IMAP folder, maildir, etc.)
 5. Update tracking information

 For lei deliveries: